PowerBook 100

+Apple discontinued the model on September 3, 1992, replacing it with the PowerBook 145 as its entry-level notebook, while the PowerBook Duo line became its subcompact offering.
+In 2005, Mobile PC magazine ranked the PowerBook 100 the "#1 gadget of all time", and in 2006, PC World ranked it the tenth-greatest PC of all time.

 History

 From 1990, John Sculley, then CEO of Apple, oversaw product development personally to ensure that Apple released new computers to market more quickly.
 His new strategy was to increase market share by lowering prices and releasing more "hit" products.
 This strategy contributed to the commercial success of the low-end Macintosh Classic and Macintosh LC, desktop computers released by Apple in 1990.
 Sculley wanted to replicate the success of these products with Apple's new PowerBook line.

 Sculley began the project in 1990 and wanted the PowerBook to be released within one year.
 The project had three managers: John Medica, who managed engineering for the new laptop; Randy Battat, who was the vice president for product marketing; and Neil Selvin, who headed the marketing effort.
 In 1991, the two leaders in the laptop computer industry were Toshiba and Compaq, both of which had introduced models weighing less than 8 lb.
 Medica, Battat, and Selvin deliberately designed the PowerBook to weigh less than its competitors.

+In 1991, notebook computers were the fastest-growing segment of the DOS PC market, accounting for 13 percent of sales and growing more rapidly than desktop systems.
+Apple sought to compete in this market by pricing the PowerBook competitively with DOS notebooks and introducing it on October 21, 1991, at the COMDEX computer expo in Las Vegas, a trade show traditionally focused on DOS-based personal computers, alongside two other models: the mid-range PowerBook 140 and high-end PowerBook 170.